British Military History

 The documents are written in a style that I hope readers will find interesting and informative.
 I was awarded a Master of Arts degree in British Military History (Second World War Studies) at the University of Birmingham in December 2015.
 I use a variety of sources, having about 1,000 books and documents in my library.
 I am a Friend of National Archives, and visit regularly.
 I use the British Library, regimental museums, local libraries, historical societies and other sources.

-The web-site is updated with new or amended material as I research and write it.
+The website is updated with new or amended material as I research and write it.
 Any inaccuracies are mine, as are any comments contained on the web-site.
-The website is now seven years old, and I have commenced the process of upgrading the site in conjunction with my website provider.
+The website is now over ten years old, and has recently been completely upgraded in conjunction with my website provider.
 I am a private individual, and welcome financial support to maintain and develop the website.
 I value constructive comments or feedback, as this process improves knowledge and understanding.
 I hope that people researching their family history, military historians and others wishing to know more about British Army and British Indian Army during the Second World War will find this web-site informative and useful.